vibgyor-s/px4-gazebo-docker/README.md

 # px4-gz-docker
 Docker files needed to build images for px4_sitl simulation in ROS2 and Gazebo

+## Create a ./work directory in root of cloned repo
 The `./work` directory setup

 run `./get_src.sh` to clone each repo